Daughn Gibson

 Daughn Gibson (born Josh Martin, 1981) is an American singer-songwriter from Carlisle, Pennsylvania.
 He was formerly the drummer for Pearls and Brass.
 His debut album, All Hell, was released in 2012.
-The album received an 8.1/10 review from Pitchfork Media, as well as an 8.6/10 review from Playground.
+The album received an 8.1/10 review from Pitchfork, as well as an 8.6/10 review from Playground.

 In 2013 he released another album, Me Moan, with Sub Pop.

 On June 2, 2015, he released his third album, Carnation, also with Sub Pop.

 In June 2022, he self-released a six-song EP named Kriminelle Energie, available only on Bandcamp, his first new music since the 2016 EP Vas 1.